 The holidays are just around the corner, which means it’s time to come up with your dinner time conversation pieces.
 There are a few things that everyone knows about the major supercars in today’s market, their power specs, engine and transmission options, where it sits in a legacy line or how quickly it can accelerate from zero to 60 mph.
 But then there are the things that only a few people are aware of, little known supercar facts that might make you look at a supercar in a different light, or at least understand how truly awe-inspiring these mechanical feats are.

-To help jump-start your research, we’ve compiled 10 of some of the most interesting or unique factoids and tidbits about some of the most powerful supercars out there.
+To help jump-start your research, we’ve compiled 10 of some of the most interesting or unique facts about the best sports cars and some of the most powerful supercars out there.
 Read them up, memorize them for later and be sure to let us know when you get to show off your knowledge.

 1.)
 The thirsty fuel injectors of Dodge’s Challenger SRT Hellcat could drain an Olympic-sized pool in 361 days.
 Each of the eight injectors can flow 600 cubic centimeters per minute, for a total of 4,800 cc/minute.
 An Olympic pool is approximately 2,500,000,000 cc.
 Some simple arithmetic gives us 8680.5 hours, or 361 days, for the engine to drain that amount of fuel.
 (Source: Dodge)

 2.)
 Due to the heat generated by its massive sixteen cylinder quad-turbo engine, the Bugatti Veyron has 12 radiators strategically placed throughout the body.
 To cool such an engine with a single radiator would require it to be about the size of a pool table.
 In order to create a sleek profile, smaller radiators are used in areas of high air pressure to keep the beast from a meltdown.
 (Source: Car and Driver)